math3matical/procure/README.md

   $ curl -fsSL https://github.com/rbenv/rbenv-installer/raw/main/bin/rbenv-doctor | bash
 ~~~

-### Install ruby 2.7.5
+### 4) Install ruby 2.7.5

 ~~~
   $ rbenv install 2.7.5
   $ echo "2.7.5" > ~/.ruby-version
 ~~~

-### Install yarn
+### 5) Install yarn

 ~~~
-  $ npm install --global yarn
+  $ sudonpm install --global yarn
 ~~~

-### Install rails
+### 6) Install rails

 ~~~
   $ gem install rails
 ~~~

-### Start MariaDB server and create database
+### 7) Start MariaDB server and create database.
+Be sure to substitute for `user_name`, `host.ip` and `password` in the 2 grant sql queries.
+The `user_name` and `password` used here will be the same ones used for the `config/database.yml` file set up in step 9

 ~~~
   $ sudo systemctl start mariadb
   $ mysql -u root
   > create database if not exists procure_development;
+  > create database if not exists procure_test;
-  > grant all privileges on procure_development.* to 'user_name'@'host.example.com' identified by 'password';
+  > grant all privileges on procure_development.* to 'user_name'@'host.ip' identified by 'password';
+  > grant all privileges on procure_test.* to 'user_name'@'host.ip' identified by 'password';
   > flush privileges;
+  > exit
 ~~~

-### Download procure into the directory of your choice
+### 8) Download procure into the directory of your choice

 ~~~
   $ git clone https://github.com/math3matical/procure.git
 ~~~

+### 9) Edit the `procure/config/database.yml` and update the `username`, `password`, and `host` to the values used in step 7.

-### cd into the procure directory
+### 10) cd into the procure directory and execute the following commands substituting your servers ip for the `<host.ip>` value

 ~~~
   $ bundle install
   $ bundle exec rake webpacker:install
   $ bin/rails db:schema:load
-  $ bin/rails s -b 192.168.0.15
+  $ bin/rails s -b <host.ip>
 ~~~

-### Necessary changes before rails can start
+### 11) Necessary changes before rails can start

- - In order to for rails to run, you will need to edit the config/database.yml file with the user/password for the mysql database.
-Also, change the ip address (or use localhost if your application is running on the same system accessing the Web Browser).

- - The css profiles for the background colors is hardcoded to `/root/home/user/procure/app/assets/stylesheets/backups/`.
+ - The css profiles for the background colors is hardcoded to `/home/user/procure/app/assets/stylesheets/backups/`.
 This will change depdening on the name of the user, as well as where the procure app is installed.

- - The credentials.yml.enc file will not have the master.key.
-Delete the one located at:
+This setting is hardcoded and can be changed in the `procure/app/services/color_change.rb` file.

+ - In order to leverage the api aspects of the procure application, you must update the rails credentials file.
+First, we need to remove the current `credentials.yml.enc` file, as you won't have the `master.key` for it:

 ~~~
-  $ rm ./procure/app/config/credentials.yml.enc
+  $ rm ./procure/config/credentials.yml.enc
 ~~~

- - Then run this rails command to regenerate it:
+ - Then run this rails command while in the `procure` directory to regenerate it:

 ~~~
   $ rails credentials:edit